FuriLabs/squeekboard/doc/hacking.md

 ### 2. Choose the version number

 Squeekboard follows [Phosh's versioning](https://gitlab.gnome.org/World/Phosh/phosh/-/wikis/Releases).
 For example: The first Squeekboard-release for Phosh 0.38 should have the version-number 1.38.0.
 The last part of the version number (1.38.x) may be incremented independently of Phosh's version for bug-fix-releases.
-Feature-releases should me made before the release of the new version of Phosh, so that the release-notes can contain the news about Squeekboard.

 ### 3. Update the number in `meson.build`